Brochure for Bachelor’s Degree in Interior Design

 Assessment

-Assessment will be through a range of different types of coursework.
+Assessment will be conducted through a range of coursework types.
 Across the modules of this program, the range of coursework assessments will generally include but are not limited to Essays, Case studies, Individual reflective learning logs, Portfolios, Group presentations, Critical reflections, group/teamwork, Posters, Mood Boards, Drawing sheets, Presentations, Project proposal, Project reports

 Membership